 When we live paycheck to paycheck, perhaps spending more than we should each payday and then struggling through to the next payment, only to then repeat the cycle, we can easily end up in debt or living a life that is more of a struggle than needed.

 Retirees can also run the risk of running out of money from their nest egg up to a decade before they pass on.
-When this happens, seniors are often forced to move in with family as dependant, become homeless or struggle to return to the workforce due to their advanced years or limited capabilities.
+When this happens, seniors are often forced to move in with family as dependents, become homeless or struggle to return to the workforce due to their advanced years or limited capabilities.

 Creating a budget specific to you, your lifestyle, and your expenses means you can save money, have scheduled payments, and even slot some entertainment options into your week.
 With a little bit of preparation, you can stretch your payments even further and minimize the risk of just existing and not really ‘living’ those retirement years you have earned.